yadizhou/epip/README.md

 ## Reference
 ### Pipe class
 #### `Pipe(FUNC)`
-Turn a function `FUNC` into a pipeable function.
+Turn a callable `FUNC` into a pipeable function.
+Base class of `List` and `Iter`.

 #### `List(FUNC)`
-Turn a function `FUNC` into a pipeable function, which will be applied to each element from the input if the input is an "need to be iterated" object (see below), to generate a list containing the results. `FUNC` will be evaluated when the `List` type pipe is executed.
+Turn a callable `FUNC` into a pipeable function, which will be applied to each element from the input if the input is an "need to be iterated" object (see below), to generate a list containing the results. `FUNC` will be evaluated when the `List` type pipe is executed.
 If the input is not a "need to be iterated" object, `List` works as a regular `Pipe`.

 #### `Iter(FUNC)`
-Turn a function `FUNC` into a pipeable function, which will be applied to each element from the input if the input is an "need to be iterated" object (see below), to generate a generator that yeilds the results. `FUNC` will **not** be evaluated when the `Iter` type pipe is executed, unless it's told to do so by the special pipe `end`.
+Turn a callable `FUNC` into a pipeable function, which will be applied to each element from the input if the input is an "need to be iterated" object (see below), to generate a generator that yeilds the results. `FUNC` will **not** be evaluated when the `Iter` type pipe is executed, unless it's told to do so by the special pipe `end`.
 If the input is not a "need to be iterated" object, `Iter` works as a regular `Pipe`.